codepath/site-week4-project3-lifetracker-starter/README.md

 - [x] The detailed activity page should display a feed of all previous tracked activities.
 - [x] The detailed activity should contain a form to contain relevant information. (i.e if tracking nutrition this form allows the user to capture calories, timestamp, image, category, etc.)
 - [x] The activity tracked should be given a unique id for easy lookup.
-  `TODO://` Add link to table schema in the link code below.
-Your file should end in `.sql` and show your schema for the detailed activities table. (🚫 Remove this paragraph after adding schema link)
   * [Table Schema](https://github.com/aileen-ji/tdd-lifetracker-starter/blob/week5/lifetracker-api/lifetracker-schema.sql)

 ### Stretch Features

 Implement any of the following features to improve the application:
 - [x] Each model (`nutrition`, `exercise`, and `sleep`) should also implement a `fetchById` method that queries the database for a record by its id and only serves it to users who own that resource.
 Create a new dynamic route on the frontend that displays detail about a single record.
 For instance, `nutrition/detail/:id` should show a page with all the information about a single nutrition item.
-- [ ] Provide a dropdown that allows users to filter activity based on a certain attribute of any activity item.
+- [x] Provide a dropdown that allows users to filter activity based on a certain attribute of any activity item.
 - [x] Calculate aggregate statistics based on time periods - such as daily, weekly, monthly aggregates.
 - [ ] Create a page that shows all other users that use the life tracker application and allow users to follow each other.